At a glance: quick planning info for Deadvlei and Sossusvlei

 On our way to Sossusvlei

 Trust me.
-Get a 4WD to travel through Namibia and you'll be much happier
+Get a 4WD to travel through Namibia, and you'll be much happier

-There are 2 parking areas at Sossusvlei: the first one can be reached by a gravel in a 2WD and is about 65 km (40 miles) from the entrance gates.
-The other parking area at Deadvlei is another 5 km (3 miles) through deep sand and you need a 4x4 and good driving skills to reach it.
+There are 2 parking areas at Sossusvlei: the first one can be reached by a gravel road in a 2WD and is about 65 km (40 miles) from the entrance gates.
+The other parking area at Deadvlei is another 5 km (3 miles) through deep sand, and you need a 4x4 and good driving skills to reach it.

 This is the “road” to the Deadvlei parking lot